Skip to main content

 To address this, we focused on imagery and content that reflected real-life stories.
 We incorporated narratives from children, young people, and parents to highlight their experiences and show what different skin conditions look like.
 It was crucial that the website was not only inclusive but also representative of the community it serves.

-The website was built in WordPress, which allowed for a high level of customisation, a user-friendly interface, and a cost-effective solution.
+The website was developed using WordPress, which allowed for a high level of customisation, a user-friendly interface, and a cost-effective solution.
 We have continued to provide ongoing support, monitoring, and updates on an ad-hoc basis, avoiding the high retention fees that often come with long-term contracts.

 Anna and the team at We Create really understood the vision of creating a new website for the British Society for Paediatric and Adolescent Dermatology (bspad.co.uk).
 We Create have been truly collaborative and incredibly responsive along every step of development of the public facing website involving patients and families struggling with skin problems in the process.
 The new website has great usability for both health workers, patients and the public and looks fantastic.
 I cannot recommend the team highly enough.